Personal Protective Equipment

 PPE for Respiratory Protection

-When engineering controls are not feasible, workers may use appropriate respirators to protect against adverse health effects caused by breathing air contaminated with harmful dusts, fogs, fumes, mists, gases, smokes, sprays, or vapors.
-Employees are not required to wear respirators.
+When engineering controls are not feasible, workers may use appropriate respirators to protect against adverse health effects caused by breathing air contaminated with harmful dusts, fogs, fumes, mist, gases, smokes, sprays, or vapors.
+If elastomeric (cartridge type) respirators are being used on a mandatory or voluntary basis, employers must have a written respiratory protection program.
+PRINTING United Alliance has a written program template that addresses both instances.

 Respirators generally cover the nose and mouth or the entire face or head and help prevent illness and injury.
-A proper fit is essential, however, for respirators to be effective.
-Required respirators must be NIOSH-approved and medical evaluation and training must be provided before use.
+However, for respirators to be effective a proper fit is essential.
+Required respirators must be NIOSH-approved, a medical evaluation must be provided by a licensed health care professional and fit testing must also be performed prior to initial use.